sailfishos-mirror/bind9/doc/arm/catz.rst

 To use the catalog zone feature to serve a new member zone:

--  Set up the the member zone to be served on the primary as normal.
+-  Set up the member zone to be served on the primary as normal.
 This can be done by editing ``named.conf`` or by running ``rndc addzone``.